First Things First -- What to Do When You've Lost Your Job

 Employment and Training Resources Career Centers (ETRCC) have two offices located in Framingham and Norwood.

-The satellite office, located at City Hall in Newton, is open.
-Residents wanting to access these services can contact Carolyn Shoemaker by phone either through this number 781-769-4120 ext 135, or by calling the Framingham Offices at 508-766-5731.
+The satellite office, located at City Hall in Newton, is open Thursdays by appointment.
+Residents wanting to access these services should contact Donna Lamontagne at 508-766-5733 for an appointment.

 ETR will continue offering classes at the Newton Free library.